Fdawgs/Fdawgs/README.md

 :hospital:
 I work for a [clinical software developer](https://mbihealthcaretechnologies.com/) working with the NHS.
-Previously worked within the NHS over six years across three different trusts as an information analyst and then an interface developer.
+Previously worked within the NHS over six years across Taunton and Somerset NHSFT, Yeovil District Hospital NHSFT, and Somerset NHSFT, as an information analyst and then an interface developer.

 Have a nack for automating myself out of employment.